ben-EDT/usb-power/README.md

 To power cycle the RTS DUT you can run from ~/ : <code>sudo ./power_cycle</code>

-Which has a 1 second pause between power off and power on.
+Which has a 1-second pause between power off and power on.

 NB: You need to run as root in order to have enough privileges.